 Terms and Conditions

 Due to unprecedented times since lockdown in March 2020.
 There are still abnormal delays in the Timber supply chain globally because of the processing mills being shut.
 This has been further compounded by them also closing for their normal summer breaks.
-QTD are doing there upmost to reduce these delays in getting material to their customers and can only appologise.
+QTD are doing there upmost to reduce these delays in getting material to their customers and can only apologise.
 However, QTD request that all customers allow longer than normal lead times when ordering material so that they are not unduly affected by these delays.
 To help QTD are providing free of charge storage facilities on orders placed in advance so that customers can call for delivery of their material when they need it.
-These current circumstances are completly out of QTD’s control and therefore cannot accept any liability for onsite delays or costs that may occur as a result of these delays.
+These current circumstances are completely out of QTD’s control and therefore cannot accept any liability for onsite delays or costs that may occur as a result of these delays.

 Delays to projects

 Once a project has been agreed and deposit paid, every attempt is made by QTD to meet the provisional start date agreed at the time.
 Should a project be subsequently delayed by the client after work has commenced for any reason outside of QTD’s control, forcing QTD to leave the site, then a retention charge of £250.00 per day for each carpenter working on site at the time will be incurred by the client/main contractor until work can re-commence.